Oracle Performance Tuning Interview Questions and Answers

 Event Name: Tuning Recommendation:

-buffer busy waits Increase DB_CACHE_SIZE (DB_BLOCK_BUFFERS prior to 9i)/ Analyze contention from SYS.V$BH
+- buffer busy waits Increase DB_CACHE_SIZE (DB_BLOCK_BUFFERS before 9i)/ Analyze contention from SYS.V$BH

 - log buffer space Increase LOG_BUFFER parameter or move log files to faster disks

 Our design of course tutorials and interview questions is practical and informative.
 At TekSlate, we offer resources to help you learn various IT courses.
 We avail both written material and demo video tutorials.